Reverse Shoulder Replacement

 How long is recovery after reverse shoulder replacement?

-A sling is worn for several weeks, motion is restored gradually, and most patients return to most non-strenuous activities within three to six months.
-Strength continues to improve through the first year.
+The sling is typically worn for 2 weeks.
+Most patients do not need formal physical therapy—a simple pulley exercise program at home is usually sufficient to restore motion.
+Most patients return to most non-strenuous activities within three to six months, with strength continuing to improve through the first year.

 How long does a reverse shoulder replacement last?